 Also Read: Implications of Sex Determination Test

-If the political establishments of the country can stop arguing about whether sex education needs to be implemented and concentrate on how to implement it, that would be the first successful step.
+If the political establishments of the country can stop arguing about whether it needs to be implemented and concentrate on how to implement it, that would be the first successful step.
 The government can take some informal policy decisions that can be implemented in schools to begin with.
 Tailoring the program is another important responsibility.
 A body of life skills experts and educationalists with an understanding of varying cultures present in the country might help prepare a good strategy for the program.

 Educating children about sex comprises of physiological, psychological as well as social issues surrounding it, especially when thinking of including it as a part of an academic syllabus.
 The success of the sex education in schools will depend on the teachers.
 They must be people who are well liked by the students and who can handle the embarrassment that has been attached to the topic.

-So a well-tailored sex education programme specially suited for the students in India is not about endorsing the act of sex or the use of condoms, but to encourage responsible adults.
+So a well-tailored programme specially suited for the students in India is not about endorsing the act of sex or the use of condoms, but to encourage responsible adults.
 If the right knowledge is not given to children before they become teenagers, they move into a new world with unusual behavior patterns that might turn into bigger problems.

 Effective sex education at schools along with adequate communication between parents and children can open up some long guarded boundaries and bring about some positive attitude change.